 Entering notes and rests

-This chapter explains music creation on standard staves only, see also tablature and percussion chapters.
+This page explains music creation on standard staves only.
+See also the tablature and percussion pages.

 Overview

-MuseScore supports virtually unlimited undo to revert input mistake.
-Click the undo button on the far right of the toolbar, or use the standard keyboard shortcut Ctrl+Z (Mac: Cmd+Z).
+MuseScore supports virtually unlimited undo history, so you don't have to worry about making mistakes.
+Just click the undo button on the far right of the toolbar, or use the standard keyboard shortcut Ctrl+Z (Mac: Cmd+Z).

 Entering notes